Letter #16 - 2007

 In 1949, Fred Reinfeld and Irving Chernev published a book called "The Fireside Book of Chess."

-Among some interesting facts in the book (page 104), the authors mention the story that Wilhelm Steinitz and Johannes Zukertort were at a dinner where a toast was proposed to the World Chess Champion.
+Among some interesting facts in the book (page 104), the authors mention the story that Wilhelm Steinitz and Johannes Zukertort were at a dinner where a toast was proposed to the world Chess champion.
 Both players stood up in response.

 The incident occurred during the final banquet, held at the St George Chess Club, of the London 1883 tournament, held from April 26 to June 23.